Should You Stay Away From Alcohol If You Have Tinnitus?

 Now that we know how alcohol can affect tinnitus, it raises another question: can alcohol cause chronic tinnitus?
 There is no real evidence that consuming alcohol can do so.

-Now, this doesn’t mean that alcohol itself can prevent tinnitus.
+No, the research doesn’t mean that alcohol itself can prevent tinnitus.
 In fact, the study noted that having had alcohol within the last year was related to lower likelihood of also having tinnitus for women, but not for men.
-However, answers aren’t clear as to why this may be.
+Answers aren’t clear as to why this may be, making it impossible to truly suggest that alcohol interferes with tinnitus treatment or onset.

-It has also been reported that light to moderate daily alcohol consumption has been shown to have cardiovascular (heart and blood vessels) benefits, which may help cardiovascular health in the cochlea (a hearing structure in the inner ear).
-Light alcohol consumption has been shown to help with insulin sensitivity and cholesterol which can directly help the cochlea.
-This amount of alcohol has also been shown to help prevent hearing impairment, which could prevent tinnitus as well.
+It has also been reported that light to moderate daily alcohol consumption has been shown to have cardiovascular (heart and blood vessels) benefits, which may help cardiovascular health in the cochlea (a hearing structure in the inner ear) and reduce the likelihood of cardiovascular disease.
+Light alcohol consumption has been shown to help with insulin sensitivity and cholesterol, too, which can directly help the cochlea.
+This amount of alcohol has also been shown to help prevent hearing impairment, which could prevent tinnitus, as well.

-One to two drinks daily has been associated with reduced death overall in people, as well as fewer heart attacks, heart failure, diabetes, and stroke.
+One to two drinks daily has been associated with reduced death rate overall in people, as well as fewer heart attacks, heart failure, diabetes, and stroke.
 It may also reduce the risk of hearing impairment.
-However, two or more drinks a day have many negative health effects that we will detail below.
+Two or more drinks a day, conversely, have many negative health effects.
+We will take a closer look at those effects below.

 Should You Avoid Alcohol If You Have Tinnitus?

 Can alcohol make tinnitus worse or cause tinnitus?
 You do not need to avoid drinking up to a moderate amount of alcohol to prevent chronic tinnitus.
 Of course, you should consult with a doctor and follow their advice if they recommend you avoid alcohol for your general health or your tinnitus specifically.
-Here is the good news: alcohol is not necessarily going to harm your tinnitus.
+Here is the good news, though: alcohol is not necessarily going to harm your tinnitus or increase negative health symptoms in generally healthy populations.

-So, overall, alcohol does not appear to directly cause tinnitus, but still has the potential to affect it.
+Overall, alcohol does not appear to directly cause tinnitus, but still has the potential to affect it.
 If you enjoy drinking moderately, you can continue to do so, as long as you are watching out for any potential health concerns that may arise.
-However, if alcohol is causing health issues and you’re looking for an alternative way to relax for your tinnitus, there are other good coping strategies that can be used.
+If, however, alcohol is causing health issues and you’re looking for an alternative way to relax for your tinnitus, there are other good coping strategies that can be used, many of them as simple as walking, journaling, or engaging in a daily exercise practice.

 More To Explore